 Greece, also known as Hellas or the Hellenic Republic, is a country whose location is at the crossroads of Europe, Asia, and Africa.
 Greece has about 6,000 islands, but only a small proportion of them, 227, have human inhabitants.
 The country is situated on hilly or mountainous terrain with eighty percent of the country covered by mountains, Mount Olympus being the highest.
 The country is also steeped in history with 18 UNESCO world heritage sites.
-If you are planning to visit Greece on a stopover flight, here are some interesting facts you should know.
+If you are planning to visit the country on a stopover flight, here are some interesting facts about Greece that you should know.

 Greece and its people are positively associated with the sea.
 The country is also one of the most seafaring nations in the world.
 They have the second-largest merchant marine fleet after Japan.
 At any given point in Greece, you are merely 137km (85 miles) away from the sea.
 Other than its many islands, the country has about 4,000 islets and sea rocks within its territory.